 Graced with carefully preserved wetlands, forested meadows, and sparkling waters, Sunriver Resort offers 63 holes of the best golf in the West.
 Sunriver Resort's Spring & Fall Unlimited Crosswater Golf Package includes unlimited play on Meadows, Woodlands or Caldera Links, along with one round at the famed Crosswater Club per day during your stay.

-Top Rated Courses in Bend AreaMore Offers from Golf Advisor
+Top Rated Golf Courses in Bend AreaMore Offers from Golf Advisor

 In eight days, you can get a tasty sampling of golf in Oregon.
 In Golf Advisor Mike Bailey's case, his recent trip to the Beaver State already has him thinking about planning a return trip.